rmolinamir/import-sorter-redux/README.md

 ]
 ```

-The `type` is an optional and defaults to `path`(another value is `importMember`).
-That setting says that we make any import which does not have `from` keyword `(possibly an import with side effect)` to have the highest order priority of `10`.
-The highest priority given to the lowest number.
-We also say that we do not want to apply sorting rules to that group of `disableSort: false`.
-Then anything which does have `.` in the import path gets next priority of `40`.
-Everything else which is not included by those rules get a default priority of 20 denoted by `importSorter.sortConfiguration.customOrderingRules.defaultOrderLevel`.
+The `type` field is optional and defaults to `path` (another valid value is `importMember`).
+This setting ensures that imports without the `from` keyword (possibly imports with side effects) have the highest order priority of 10.
+The priority is determined by the `orderLevel` property, with lower values indicating higher priority.
+The `disableSort` property allows preserving the order of imports within the group when set to true.
+Imports that match the provided regex patterns are sorted into separate groups based on their order level.

-As a result we get `4` sort `groups`.
-Those groups are `individually` sorted by the rules applied in the settings unless `disableSort: true` which would preserve the order of imports.

----
+### Import String Configuration

-- `importSorter.importStringConfiguration.trailingComma` is an enum which can be `always`, `multiLine`, or `none`.
+The `importSorter.importStringConfiguration.trailingComma` setting is an enum that can be set to `always`, `multiLine`, or `none`.
+These options control whether a trailing comma is appended to import statements.
+The default value is `none`.
-  - `always` - will always append trailing comma.
-  - `multiLine` - will append comma if import line is broken to multiple lines.
-  - `none` - will not append comma(`This one is a default setting`)

----

-- `importSorter.importStringConfiguration.maximumNumberOfImportExpressionsPerLine.type` is an enum which can be `words`, `maxLineLength`, or `newLineEachExpressionAfterCountLimit`.
-The setting is set in pair with `importSorter.importStringConfiguration.maximumNumberOfImportExpressionsPerLine.count`, which determines the number after which the imports are going to be moved to the next line
+The `importSorter.importStringConfiguration.maximumNumberOfImportExpressionsPerLine.type` setting is an enum that can be set to `words`, `maxLineLength`, or `newLineEachExpressionAfterCountLimit`.
+It works in conjunction with the `importSorter.importStringConfiguration.maximumNumberOfImportExpressionsPerLine.count` setting, which determines the threshold for moving imports to the next line.
+The available options are:

-  - `words` - `count` denotes maximum number of import expressions per line.
+* `words`: `count` denotes the maximum number of import expressions per line.
-  - `maxLineLength` - `count` denotes maximum number of characters per line.
+* `maxLineLength`: `count` denotes the maximum number of characters per line.
-  - `newLineEachExpressionAfterCountLimit` - `count` denotes maximum number of characters which can be on the first line.
-If all imports do not fit one line, then each import will be placed on a new line.
+* `newLineEachExpressionAfterCountLimit`: `count` denotes the maximum number of characters allowed on the first line.
+If all imports exceed this limit, each import will be placed on a new line.
-  - `newLineEachExpressionAfterCountLimitExceptIfOnlyOne` - `count`.
-Same as the previous option, except if we only have one import expression then we do not move it to the next line even if the length is longer than the `count`.
-This option is also used to be able to integrate with behavior of `prettier` and addresses [GitHub Prettier Issues #1954](https://github.com/prettier/prettier/issues/1954)
+* `newLineEachExpressionAfterCountLimitExceptIfOnlyOne`: `count` behaves the same as the previous option, except when there is only one import expression.
+In that case, it will remain on the same line even if the length exceeds the `count` value.
+This option aligns with the behavior of Prettier and addresses [GitHub Prettier Issue #1954](https://github.com/prettier/prettier/issues/1954).

----

-- `importSorter.importStringConfiguration.tabType` is an enum which can be `tab` or `space`.
+The `importSorter.importStringConfiguration.tabType` setting is an enum that can be set to `tab` or `space`.
+These options determine the character used for indentation when imports are placed on a new line.
+The number of spaces or tabs is determined by the `importSorter.importStringConfiguration.tabSize` setting.
-  - `space` - will add `importSorter.importStringConfiguration.tabSize` number of space characters for each new-lined import.
-  - `tab` - will add a tab character for each new-lined import.
-The tab character would assume to take `importSorter.importStringConfiguration.tabSize` number of space characters

----

-## Example of default setup for Prettier

-At the time of writing this documentation, the following are the settings which needs to be set to make import sorter have the behavior aligned with the defaults of Prettier.
+### Example: Default Setup for Prettier Integration

+To align the Import Sorter behavior with the defaults of Prettier, you can configure the following settings:

 ```json
 {